 At least it’s comforting to know that if my seedlings don’t do well I can always direct sow at a later date and still have time for a harvest before the summer heat causes my plants to bolt.
 (Bolting is when they go to seed and get bitter.)

-Starting cabbage and broccoli from seed is super easy.
+Starting cabbage from seed is super easy.
 Here’s how I do it…

 Once your containers are filled, soak them thoroughly.
 If you are on city water, you may need to use filtered water for your plants.
 There are very harsh chemicals in treated city water which will hinder the growth of your seedlings.

 Select the seeds you’d like to plant.
-I’m going with Calabrese Green Sprouting Broccoli, Mammoth Red Rock Cabbage, and Henderson’s Charleston Wakefield Cabbage.
+I’m going with Mammoth Red Rock Cabbage, and Henderson’s Charleston Wakefield Cabbage.
 Look into which varieties grow best in your area.
 I chose heirloom varieties so that I can save the seeds from the plants I grow for next year’s crop.

 I usually cover my filled trays with loose plastic bags, to create a mini greenhouse effect, and set them on top of the fridge to germinate in a warm place.
 I was hoping the greenhouse would stay warm enough, but no such luck for right now anyways.

-Do you know a special trick for growing cabbage and broccoli from seed?
+Do you know a special trick for growing cabbage from seed?
 Any questions I can help answer for you?

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.